Manchukuo: Names

-The Japanese had their own motive for deliberately spreading the usage of the term Manchuria.
-The historian Norman Smith wrote that "The term 'Manchuria' is controversial".
-Professor Mariko Asano Tamanoi said that she should "use the term in quotation marks" when referring to Manchuria.
-Herbert Giles wrote that "Manchuria" was unknown to the Manchus themselves as a geographical expression.
-In his doctoral thesis of 2012, Professor Chad D. Garcia noted that usage of the term "Manchuria" was out of favor in "current scholarly practice" and preferred the term "the northeast".
+Manchukuo was often referred to in English simply as 'Manchuria', itself an unfamiliar term within China; its use had previously been widely encouraged by the Japanese in order to connote a level of separation from the rest of China.
+This was in stark contrast to the position held by the Qing, that Manchus were one of several integral Chinese peoples, with their homeland being an integral part of China.
+The historian Norman Smith wrote that "the term 'Manchuria' is controversial".
+Professor Mariko Asano Tamanoi remarked that she would "use the term in quotation marks".
+Herbert Giles wrote that the name was unknown to the Manchu people themselves as a geographical designation.
+In 2012, Professor Chad D. Garcia noted that usage of the term was out of favor in "current scholarly practice", instead preferring "the northeast [of China]".